StefanHig/Resume/README.md

 You can also visit my [LinkedIn](https://www.linkedin.com/in/stefan-higgins-25b8a1221/) or my [personal website](https://stfn.work/).

 Contact info is located within the resume.
-You can also email me at <stefanhiggins@uvic.ca>.
+You can also email me at <stefanachiggins@gmail.com>.